atomaszewicz/Bond/RStudio/Analysis.md

 #Lastly we solidfy the order of the names as before
 bo.diff$New.Bond<-factor(bo.diff$New.Bond,levels=c("Sean Connery","George Lazenby","Roger Moore","Timothy Dalton","Pierce Brosnan","Daniel Craig"))
 ```

+Let's check out this figures quickly.
+The mean global change is +$10 million and domestic +$1.5 mill
 Now we plot the change in gross between film for domestic and global figures

 Domestic Change            |  Global Change
 :-------------------------:|:-------------------------:
 ![dom_chng_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/dom_chng_plot.png) | ![glb_chng_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/glb_chng_plot.png)

-For the most part they agree on positive/negative changes (19/24 times), where most of the differences is the change in gross with the premier of a new actor: For domestic gross, all but once, the change was negative, and for global the change was, all but once, positive.
+For the most part they agree on the sign of the change (19/24 times), where most of the differences is the change in gross with the premier of a new actor: For domestic gross, all but once, the change was negative, and for global the change was, all but once, positive.

 In America it seems that theatre-goers are cold to new interpretations of Agent 007, with the acception of Pierce Brosnan.
 This exception is understandbly so as the previous film was *the* lowest grossing, and the 6 year hiatus in the series must have helped build up the excitement.
 Globally audiences seem to get excited with a reinvigoration of the series with a new Bond at the helm.
 The exception for this trend in the global market is George Lazenby, which as we've discussed, had a hard job of living up to Sean Connery.